 This year I knew there were going to be more people than ever camping and it was going to be challenging to get into the most popular campgrounds in the summer.
 I decided to book the busiest campgrounds (such as this one and Ludington) in the off-season and then try out some of the more under-the-radar spots when the parks would be the busiest.
 For the most part, I did make reservations about six months out, and with this methodology, I was able to get some really nice sites.
 I am excited to share those journeys with you!

 Thanks for stopping by!
-For more information on Tulip Time and Windmill Island Gardens visit Holland.org.
-If you like my photos be sure to “like” my Facebook Page, follow me on Instagram, and Flickr!
-To see inside my camera bag, check out my Gear Page.
+To read about some of our previous trips, visit my Trips Page.
+If you like my photos be sure to “like” my Facebook Page and follow me on Instagram!
+You can purchase prints on Etsy and Fine Art America.
+To see inside my camera bag, check out my updated Gear Page.